Texas Tech University

 Associate Deans Council

-The Associate Deans Council is convened by the Vice Provost for Academic Innovation and Student Success and provides opportunity for associate deans to interact on a monthly basis with vice provosts, associate and assistant vice provosts, and other guess attendees on a variety of academic affairs matters that directly involve these unit leaders.
+The Associate Deans Council is convened by the Vice Provost for Academic Innovation and Student Success and provides opportunity for associate deans to interact on a monthly basis with vice provosts, associate and assistant vice provosts, and other guest attendees on a variety of academic affairs matters that directly involve these unit leaders.
 Unit leaders are also asked to bring items for discussion.

 Faculty Ombudsperson